Photo: Alessandro Casagrande

 There's something majorly special about Kid Bloom.
 We first discovered them in 2016 when they were starting to gain traction for their immaculate fusion of alternative and psychedelic on their A Different State of Mind EP.
 Since then they've racked up millions of streams and had their song "Electric U" featured in the film Independence Day Resurgence, hitting a pivotal turning point and rocketing them toward the big leagues of the music industry (and some very eager fan girls).

-Their new video for their smash hit “Parents House” is addicting, and we are a little obsessed here at Ones to Watch.
-It features incredible psychedelic illustrations, perfectly encapsulating that butterfly-filled time in youth where first love is in the air and parties are thrown at a parent’s house.
-Check the video below, we dare you to only watch it once.
+Their new video for their smash hit "Parents House" is addicting, and we are a little obsessed here at Ones to Watch.
+It features incredible psychedelic illustrations, perfectly encapsulating that butterfly-filled time in youth where first love is in the air and parties are thrown at a parent's house.

 What sets Kid Bloom apart from other bands is hard to place.
 Perhaps it's the lead singer, Lennon, who has the grungy star quality seen in the most iconic rocksters, and an unapologetically spunky personality to match.
 It could be the impeccable chops of guitarist Zach Tabori, drummer Clayton Sewelson, pianist Bobby Victor and bassist Blake Morell who make up the star-studded backline.
 Kid Bloom's set is washed in a projection of swirling images and soapy colors, making shows feel both intimate and distinctly unique.